 What are the top obstacles that prevent successful C&D waste management?
 In 2015, soft federal regulations were among the top issues reported in Austria CDW management.
 Other challenges include heterogeneous quality of materials, lack of economic incentives, and speculation regarding the end-of-life status for materials that need to meet strict standards.

-Austria has successfully progressed its C&D waste practices through developing a well-established network, strong legal framework, collaborations between industry and policy makers, an establishment of quality norms, and enforcement.
+Austria has successfully progressed its C&D waste practices through developing a well-established network, strong legal framework, collaborations between industry and policymakers, an establishment of quality norms, and enforcement.
 In likewise effort, US C&D recyclers are working hard to increase recycling within this waste stream, too.

-The EPA has declared that they are thinking beyond waste, and are actively brainstorming a systematic approach that will provide a transition from waste management to sustainable materials management (SMM).
+The EPA has declared that they are thinking beyond waste, and actively brainstorming a systematic approach that will provide a transition from waste management to sustainable materials management (SMM).